Jay Shetty

 Jay Shetty (born 6 September 1987) is a British podcaster, author, entrepreneur, and life coach.
-He has appeared on television programs to discuss mental health and life purpose.
+He has appeared on television programs to informally discuss mental health and life purpose.

 Early life

 Shetty was born in London on 6 September 1987 to a Hindu family of Indian origin.
 He was raised in Barnet, North London and has a sister.
-From childhood, he was a member of the International Society for Krishna Consciousness, known as the Hare Krishna movement or Hare Krishnas.
+He says he has been a member of the International Society for Krishna Consciousness, known as the Hare Krishna movement or Hare Krishnas, since childhood.
 His mother is a Gujarati who was raised in Yemen and his father is a Tulu Bunt from Mangalore.

-He attended Queen Elizabeth's School, Barnet, then went on to graduate from the Bayes Business School at the City St George's, University of London.
+He attended Queen Elizabeth's School, Barnet, then graduated from the Bayes Business School at the City St George's, University of London in 2010 with a degree in Management science.

 Career

-In a 2008 interview, Shetty stated that at a 2006 event in France of the Iskcon Pandava Sena (the Hare Krishna youth group) he had undergone a "massive transformation" and become much more appreciative of the Hare Krishna movement.
+In a 2008 interview, Shetty claims that at a 2006 event in France of the Iskcon Pandava Sena (the Hare Krishna youth group) he had undergone a "massive transformation" and become appreciative of the Hare Krishna movement.

-In business school around 2007 (though Shetty had provided inconsistent accounts of when the event took place), Shetty met Gauranga Das, a monk invited to speak at the school on selflessness and living a minimalist lifestyle.
-Shetty spoke with Gauranga after his talk and followed him for the remainder of Gauranga's lecture circuit around the United Kingdom.
-Shetty says that he spent four summers in India interning at corporations and training with the International Society for Krishna Consciousness (ISKCON).
-Shetty has often said that he spent three years, from 2010 to 2013, living the ISKCON lifestyle at an undisclosed ashram in Mumbai, India, but his own blog posts and people familiar with his movements in that period indicate he spent most of this time making promotional videos at Bhaktivedanta Manor in Watford, with Shetty writing in a blog post that he had arrived in India in October 2010 and had spent less than four months in the country before leaving again.
+In business school around 2007 (though Shetty had provided inconsistent accounts of when the event took place), Shetty claimed to have met Gauranga Das, a monk invited to speak at the school on selflessness and living a minimalist lifestyle.
+Shetty claimed to have spoken with Gauranga after his talk and followed him for the remainder of Gauranga's lecture circuit around the United Kingdom.

+Shetty claims to have then spent four summers in India interning at corporations and training with the International Society for Krishna Consciousness (ISKCON).
+Shetty has often claimed that he spent three years, from 2010 to 2013, living the ISKCON lifestyle at an undisclosed ashram in Mumbai, India.
+Despite this claim, his blog posts and people familiar with his movements during that period indicate he actually spent a majority of this time making promotional videos at Bhaktivedanta Manor in Watford, England, with Shetty writing in a blog post that he had arrived in India in October 2010 and had spent less than four months in the country before leaving again.

 Shetty began his career at Accenture, working on digital strategy and as a social media coach for the company's executives.
 In 2016, Shetty broke away to become an independent content creator.
 His work caught the attention of Arianna Huffington, who hired him to produce videos for Huffington Post about topics such as relationships.
 Shetty stopped working for the HuffPost in early 2017, later releasing videos independently on Facebook and YouTube.
 By 2019, Shetty had over 1 million subscribers on YouTube and 20 million followers on Facebook.

-In 2018, Shetty made appearances on The Ellen DeGeneres Show and the Red Table Talk show (hosted by Jada Pinkett Smith) on Facebook, and became the "personal spiritual adviser" to Will Smith.
+In 2018, Shetty appeared on The Ellen DeGeneres Show and the Red Table Talk show (hosted by Jada Pinkett Smith) on Facebook, and became the "personal spiritual adviser" to Will Smith.